Kevin06x/Web-Blog-Post/README.md

 # Web-Blog-Post

-This is a Django project to create a Web Blog Post online
+This is a Web-based project to post about my thoughts and accomplishments throughout the years!!